Black players in ice hockey: Racial incidents in the NHL

-Many other racist incidents during hockey games have also occurred.
+Many other racist incidents during games have also occurred.
 During a preseason game, while playing for the Philadelphia Flyers, Wayne Simmonds had a banana thrown at him by a fan.
-Simmonds’ response to this event was very similar to Smith-Pelly's.
+Simmonds' response to this event was very similar to Smith-Pelly's.
 He believes that a strong example should be set by including a zero-tolerance policy in the NHL.
 With this policy enacted, any racist remarks or gestures would cause an immediate ejection from the arena and a subsequent ban from attending that organization's games.

-NHL commissioner Gary Bettman has supported his players wishes by including the zero-tolerance policy for racism.
-According to Gary Bettman, “Even if it’s only one incident it is one too many.”
+NHL commissioner Gary Bettman has supported his players' wishes by including the zero-tolerance policy for racism.
+According to Gary Bettman, "Even if it's only one incident it is one too many."
 The NHL has taken increasing action in the past few years against racist events, even banning four fans from the United Center and all future Chicago Blackhawks events.
-Commissioner Gary Bettman has also raised awareness of racist incidents around the league by dedicating the month of February to be “Hockey is for Everyone Month”.
+Commissioner Gary Bettman has also raised awareness of racist incidents around the league by dedicating the month of February to "Hockey is for Everyone Month".
 The event starts on February 1, the same date as Black History Month, and has the goal of raising awareness of equality throughout the league.
 Players tape their sticks with pride tape that represents awareness of equality, respect, and inclusion.
 In addition, many different programs take place across the nation to include players with disabilities.
 The event is also promoted through social media with the hashtag HockeyIsForEveryone.

 Although the NHL has taken strong actions against racism in the league, players still believe there is a large issue at hand.
-Most players, including Smith-Pelly and Evander Kane of the San Jose Sharks, believe that the NHL has still a long way to go.
+Most players, including Smith-Pelly and Evander Kane of the Edmonton Oilers, believe that the NHL has still a long way to go.
 In their words, race as an issue in the NHL will continue to exist, due to similar incidents occurring in the NHL both sixty years ago and today.
-O’Ree has a hopeful outlook for the future of hockey's diversity.
-He has stated, “There’s more kids of colour playing hockey today than ever before, and more girls.”
+O'Ree has a hopeful outlook for the future of ice hockey's diversity.
+He has stated, "There's more kids of colour playing hockey today than ever before, and more girls."
 Furthermore, many players are optimistic that the NHL community has gathered around to protect its players from racist incidents.